nerves-project/nerves_system_bbb/README.md

 The BeagleBone Black has many options for Linux that vary by kernel version and patch set.
 Nerves tracks those maintained by Robert Nelson at [eewiki.net](https://eewiki.net/display/linuxonarm/BeagleBone+Black).
 His patch sets have `-rt` and `-ti`/`-bone` options.
-The `-rt` for real-time actually refers to `CONFIG_PREEMPT` and a couple other real-time options being configured in the Linux kernel.
-Nerves uses those options as well.
-Nerves follows the `-ti` patch set.
-See `nerves_system_br/boards/bbb` for the actual patches.

-Be aware that if you have been using Linux kernel 3.8 on the BeagleBone, that there have been device tree overlay and PRU updates.
-File paths have changed for inserting device tree overlays.
+We're currently following the -bone options to more closely mirror the official Debian builds.
+See the `linux` directory for the script that extracts the patches from the Debian releases.

 ## Device tree overlays